Trivon-Paul/455-Course-Project/readme.txt

 Here's a brief description of its functionality:

-This C program performs a Caesar cipher encryption on the contents of a specified file.
+This C program performs a Caesar cipher encryption on the contents of a specified file or directory.
 Here's a brief description of its functionality:

 1. Command-Line Argument Handling:
   * The program expects exactly two command-line arguments: the program name itself (argv[0]) and the name of the file to be processed (argv[1]).